AI Model & Hardware Comparisons

 DeepSeek vs Llama: Reasoning Power vs All-Round Quality

-Llama 3 is the better all-rounder for daily use — faster responses, versatile, and backed by the biggest community.
-DeepSeek R1 is the clear winner when you specifically need chain-of-thought reasoning for math, logic, or complex debugging.
-Most users should default to Llama and switch to DeepSeek R1 for hard problems.
+Llama is the better all-rounder for daily use, with natural chat and the biggest community.
+DeepSeek R1 distills win when you need step-by-step reasoning for math, logic, or hard debugging.
+Most users should default to Llama 3.1 8B and switch to the R1 7B distill for hard problems.

 Gemma vs Phi: The Best Small Models for Low RAM